 As climate change drives increasing drought in many of the world’s forests [@trenberth_global_2014; @intergovernmental_panel_on_climate_change_climate_2015], the fate of forests and their climate feedbacks will be shaped by the biophysical and physiological drivers observed here.
 Large trees have been disproportionately impacted in forests around the world [@bennett_larger_2015; @stovall_tree_2019], and we show, at least at this site, that this is primarily driven by their height with some contributions from canopy position.
-The distinction is important because it suggests that height per se makes trees vulnerable, even if their crowns are somewhat protected by neighbors, whereas solitary trees or the dominant trees in young regrowth forests should be less vulnerable.
+The distinction is important because it suggests that height per se makes trees vulnerable, even if their crowns are somewhat protected by neighbors, whereas solitary trees or the dominant trees in young forests that recently established after logging or natural disturbances should be less vulnerable.
 This would suggest that, all else being equal, mature forests would be more vulnerable to drought than young forests with short trees; however, root water access may limit the young forests [@bretfeld_plant_2018], and species traits often shift as forests age.
-Early successional species at our site (Liriodendron tulipifera, Quercus spp., Fraxinus americana) display a mix of traits conferring drought tolerance and resistance (Table 3), and further research on how hydraulic traits and drought vulnerability change over the course of succession would be valuable for addressing how drought tolerance changes as forests age [e.g. @rodriguez-caton_long-term_2015].
+Early- to mid-successional species at our site (Liriodendron tulipifera, Quercus spp., Fraxinus americana) display a mix of traits conferring drought tolerance and resistance (Table 3), and further research on how hydraulic traits and drought vulnerability change over the course of succession would be valuable for addressing how drought tolerance changes as forests age [e.g. @rodriguez-caton_long-term_2015].
 In the meantime, the results of this study advance our knowledge of the factors conferring drought vulnerability and resistance in a mature forest, opening the door for more accurate forecasting of forest responses to future drought.

 Acknowledgements

-We especially thank the numerous researchers who helped to collect the data used here, in particular Jennifer C. McGarvey, Jonathan R. Thomspon, and Victoria Meakem for original collection and processing of cores.
+We especially thank the numerous researchers who helped to collect the data used here, in particular Jennifer C. McGarvey, Jonathan R. Thompson, and Victoria Meakem for original collection and processing of cores.
 Thanks also to Camila Medeiros for guidance on hydraulic and functional trait measurements, Edward Brzostek’s lab for collaboration on leaf sampling, and Maya Prestipino for data collection.
 Funding for the establishment of the SCBI ForestGEO Large Forest Dynamics Plot was provided by the Smithsonian-led Forest Global Earth Observatory (ForestGEO), the Smithsonian Institution, and the HSBC Climate Partnership.
 This study was funded by ForestGEO, a Virginia Native Plant Society grant to KAT and AJT, and support from the Harvard Forest and National Science Foundation which supports the PalEON project (NSF EF-1241930) for NP.

 Author Contribution

-KAT, IM, and AT designed the research.
-Tree-ring chronologies were developed by RH under guidance of AT and NP.
+KAT, IM, and AJT designed the research.
+Tree-ring chronologies were developed by RH under guidance of AJT and NP.
 Trait data was collected by IM, JZ under guidance of NK and LS.
 Other plot data were collected by IM, AS, EGA, and NB under guidance of EGA and WM.
 Data analyses were performed by IM under guidance of KAT and VH.
 KAT and IM interpreted the results.
 IM and KAT wrote the first draft of manuscript, and all authors contributed to revisions.